Dry Skin and Chapped Lips Have Nothing on the Best Humidifiers

 - Included brush to clean hard-to-reach nooks

 Why we chose it: Designed for quick and thorough cleanings.

-As a devoted humidifier user, there’s one thing Domino’s deputy photo editor Andie Diemer could not enjoy less: the inevitable cleaning routine.
-Enter the Cool Mist Mumidifier.
-“This one has been a game-changer for me—not only does it hold more water than any other humidifier I’ve owned (which means fewer refill trips), but it’s also designed with an inlet that is large enough to put your hand into, so you can actually clean the inside.”
-She adds that it’s silent and has no lights, so a safe bet for the bedroom, and it has an outlet that can point mist in any direction.
+As a devoted humidifier user, there’s one thing Domino’s deputy photo editor, Andie Diemer, could not enjoy less: the inevitable cleaning routine.
+Enter Symdral’s cool-mist humidifier.
+“This one has been a game changer for me—not only does it hold more water than any other humidifier I’ve owned (which means fewer refill trips), but it’s also designed with an inlet that is large enough to put your hand into, so you can actually clean the inside.”
+She adds that it’s silent and has no lights, so it’s a safe bet for a bedroom, and it has an outlet that can point mist in any direction.